Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-We have shown Lemma~\ref{lem:lexwidth}: \Plex queries can only make the width increase as a function of the query and of the width of the input po-relations.
-Hence, to show our tractability result for \poss (Theorem~\ref{thm:aggregw}), considering the \Plex query $Q$ and the input po-database $D$, we can use Proposition~\ref{prp:repsys} to evaluate $\OR \colonequals Q(D)$ in PTIME, and we know by Lemma~\ref{lem:lexwidth} that $\OR$ has constant width.
-Hence, to show Theorem~\ref{thm:aggregw}, it suffices to show the following:
+To show this result, letting $D$ be the input po-database, we can use Proposition~\ref{prp:repsys} to evaluate $\OR \colonequals Q(D)$ in PTIME.
+Recall that we have previously shown Lemma~\ref{lem:lexwidth} on \Plex, so we know that the width of the po-relation $\OR$ is constant: it only depends on~$k$ and~$Q$, but not on~$D$.
+Hence, to show Theorem~\ref{thm:aggregw}, it suffices to show the following.

 \begin{lemma} For any constant $k \in \mathbb{N}$, we can determine in PTIME, for any po-relation $\OR$ with width $\leq k$ and list relation $L$, whether $L \in \pw(\OR)$. \end{lemma}